-Central Electricity Authority, Govt of India, CO2 Baseline Database for the Indian Power Sector User Guide Version 19.0, Dec 2023
+1 Central Electricity Authority, Govt of India, CO2 Baseline Database for the Indian Power Sector User Guide Version 20.0, Dec 2024

-- Replacement of fluorescent based light fittings by LED Lights in the departments / hostels / lecture halls/ residences. - In common areas of buildings, a new initiative has been taken to install LED lights having auto-dimming capability.
-Normally, this LED tube light will glow at 3.5 W, but whenever there is a movement of any person, it will glow to 18 W, thus, saving energy. - All the electronic appliances being procured and installed such as, fans, air conditioners etc. are 5-star rated with electronic speed regulator. - There are motion sensors controlled exhaust fans in many washrooms. - IIT Roorkee is implementing SCADA based smart and sustainable campus.
-This will entail the creation of a smart energy management system and micro grid with battery energy storage.
-The project will establish an Integrated Monitoring, Analytics and Control Center (I-MAC) for systems ranging from energy assets to transport, water, and waste includes the setting up of an integrated energy and digital platform, embodying intelligent and futuristic energy systems to increase energy efficiency, renewable energy use and sustainable transport, minimizing harm to the planet.
-This also integrates smart power and energy systems, environment, safety, security and disaster management, among other things. - Along with the energy efficiency, smart building measures related to automation, safety, water, indoor environment, lighting etc. have also been implemented in IITR.
+- Along with the energy efficiency, smart building measures related to automation, safety, water, indoor environment, lighting etc. have also been implemented in IITR.
 These features are established to generate a beneficial environmental impact over the building lifecycle.
 The total floor area of smart building to the total all floors building area is about 8.02 %. - Installation of Air sourced based Heat Pump for water heating in a hostel has been done recently.
-This system can provide a total of 8000 Litre/hr hot water throughout the year utilizing 75% less electricity than an electric geyser. - IITR implemented the elements of 'green building' such as natural ventilation and daylighting, introduction of courtyards in different areas, louvers and small widows on south façade, large glazed widows on north façade, solar panels installed on rooftops, use of energy and water efficient appliances and use of green materials for construction; to name a few.
-All these features together enhance the energy performance of buildings. - IITR has implemented programs which aims to reduce all three scopes emissions, namely, Direct GHG emissions, Fugitive emissions and Indirect GHG emissions resulting from the generation of the electricity, incineration or landfill of institution's solid waste, regular commuting from and to institutions by students and employees.

-- The faculty and students have led successful initiatives for energy conservation and reducing carbon footprint using solar energy.
-The total carbon footprint of the institute is about 35988 metric tons (about 2.4 metric ton per person). - A poster and brochure on solar initiative taken by institute be prepared and circulated among the institute community for creating awareness and utilisation of solar energy in the campus.
+This system can provide a total of 8000 Litre/hr hot water throughout the year utilizing 75% less electricity than an electric geyser. - IITR implemented the elements of 'green building' such as natural ventilation and daylighting, introduction of courtyards in different areas, louvers and small widows on south façade, large glazed widows on north façade, solar panels installed on rooftops, use of energy and water efficient appliances and use of green materials for construction; to name a few "Mehta Family- School of Data Science and Artificial Intelligence".
+IIT Roorkee is practising incorporating Smart Building concepts across almost all of its campus infrastructure.
+In alignment with the principles of Green Building, one of the buildings currently under construction is in the process of securing a Platinum rating under the IGBC Green Building Certification.
+Additionally, two other buildings-the Chemistry Building and the 572-Seater Student Hostel-are under review for the 'GHAR' rating as part of the CPWD Green Certification.
+Notably, all newly constructed buildings on campus are being followed the concept of both Smart Building and Green Building principles. - IITR has implemented programs which aims to reduce all three scopes emissions, namely, Direct GHG emissions, Fugitive emissions and Indirect GHG emissions resulting from the generation of the electricity, incineration or landfill of institution's solid waste, regular commuting from and to institutions by students and employees. - The faculty and students have led successful initiatives for energy conservation and reducing carbon footprint using solar energy.
+The total carbon footprint2 (scope1 and 2) of the institute is about 29591 metric tons (about 1.63 metric ton per person). - A poster and brochure on solar initiative taken by institute be prepared and circulated among the institute community for creating awareness and utilisation of solar energy in the campus.